UAE: Need a holiday to recover from vacation? How residents can prolong relaxation period

 “This feeling arises because vacations, while enjoyable, can also be stressful, involving travel logistics, social obligations, and a break from routine.
 The abrupt transition back to daily responsibilities can amplify feelings of exhaustion and overwhelmingness,” she added.

-Experts explained that to ease this feeling, individuals must gradually re-enter their routine, such as taking a day off after returning, planning low-key activities, or practicing mindfulness to reconnect with their environment.
+Experts explained that to ease this feeling, individuals must gradually re-enter their routine, such as taking a day off after returning, planning low-key activities, or practising mindfulness to reconnect with their environment.

 “An adjustment period can be beneficial, allowing time to process experiences and reintegrate into daily life,” added Omer.